KnpLabs/Gaufrette/README.md

 ### Metapackages for adapters

-Every maintained adapter now have a dedicated metapackage.
+Every maintained adapter now has a dedicated metapackage.
 You can [find the list on packagist](https://packagist.org/packages/gaufrette/).
 **We highly recommend you to use them as they contain their own requirements**: you don't need to worry about third-party dependencies to install before using Gaufrette anymore.